KingKimSilverWolf/KingKimSilverWolf/README.md

   🌍 I believe in the power of technology to shape a better future, and I'm excited to be a part of that journey.
 From web development to mobile apps, I'm always eager to learn and grow. 📚

-  🌱 Currently, I'm focusing on Java and C/C++, and I'm open to collaboration, mentorship, and new opportunities.
+  🌱 Currently, I'm focusing on JavaScript and Python